rust-lang-de/rustbook-de/src/ch03-05-control-flow.md

 4 |     if number {
   |        ^^^^^^ expected `bool`, found integer

-error: aborting due to previous error

 For more information about this error, try `rustc --explain E0308`.
-error: could not compile `branches`
+error: could not compile `branches` due to previous error

-To learn more, run the command again with --verbose.
 ```

 Der Fehler gibt an, dass Rust ein `bool` erwartet, aber eine ganze Zahl